japertechnology/juxta-repo-se/README.md

 3. **org-ci** – Apply this reusable workflow in individual repositories to enforce consistent CI.
 4. **codeql** – Schedule or dispatch for organisation-wide security scanning.

-Dependabot and Renovate are configured to keep dependencies fresh.
-Trigger their workflows or run `npx renovate` locally for bulk updates.
+Dependabot is configured to keep dependencies fresh.

 ## How it works